it21024818/Scan-GO-SwiftUI/README.md

 ![WhatsApp Image 2024-06-12 at 3 55 08 PM (1)](https://github.com/SE4020/assignment-02-part-a-main-app-it21024818/assets/87381428/65b926fe-4d4b-4b35-bd25-278e9d269dfc)
 ![WhatsApp Image 2024-06-12 at 3 55 08 PM](https://github.com/SE4020/assignment-02-part-a-main-app-it21024818/assets/87381428/b7fc97d1-e55b-4366-9595-2b60c9a50d48)

 Functionality: Users can either login with existing credentials or create a new account.
+In addition, keychain access is integrated so that users credentials can be saved in the keychain and access the applicatoin using biometrics.
 UI Components: Text fields for username/password or email/password, buttons for login and registration.

 Screen 2: Home Page